 Are there any DIY solutions for adding traction for winter running?

 A time-tested approach is the screw shoe, in which you screw several 3/8-inch or 1/2-inch hex-head screws into the lugs of each outsole.
 Setting up screw shoes will only take a trip to your local hardware store, a couple of bucks, and a few minutes of your time if you’ve got a drill handy.
+Note: If you’re interested in making screw shoes, you’ll want your shoe to have distinct lugs with a bit of depth to place the screw in.

-Commercial options for the equivalent of screw shoes include Icespike and La Sportiva AT Grip Hobnails.
+Commercial options for the equivalent of screw shoes include the Icespike and La Sportiva AT Grip Hobnails.
 Unless you’re running exclusively on snow and ice throughout the winter, it’s arguably easier to have a pair of lightweight traction devices like the Yaktrax Pro to put on any pair of shoes you want to use instead of dedicating a single pair to winter running.

 Do I need special shoes for winter running?

 A whole category of running shoes has carbide tips embedded in the outsole.
 These generally provide outstanding traction on ice and can be pretty good on packed snow if they have some lug depth.
 The downside is that the metal tips can be annoying on bare pavement and wear down relatively quickly when used on hard surfaces frequently.
-You’ll only want to wear these shoes on winter runs where traction will be an issue.
-You also won’t want to wear your spiked shoes into your house, stores, or, likely, even your car.
-Examples of running shoes with spikes include many models of Icebug running shoes, the Salomon Spikecross 5 Gore-Tex, and the La Sportiva Blizzard GTX.

 Even though membraned shoes will eventually get wet on the inside, they can help keep wet feet warm by reducing airflow through the shoe and holding in the heat generated by your feet.
 This makes them a viable choice for winter running for some people.
 Still, a membraned shoe is a very specific shoe for particular conditions.
-Having one of the best winter running traction devices in your closet, such as the Black Diamond Blitz Spike, can allow you to choose your shoe based on the conditions.

 How do I care for winter running traction devices?

-Little needs to be done for these devices as all metal components should be made of stainless steel or another non-corroding metal.
+Little needs to be done for these devices, as all metal components are made of stainless steel or another non-corroding metal.
 Still, it can’t hurt to shake them off and let them dry after an outing before storing them.
 For traction devices with elastomer portions, avoid leaving them in direct sunlight and hot temperatures to prolong their life.
-While an uncommon situation for most of us, stretching the elastomer while below the rated temperature can also decrease its lifespan.
-The elastomers of our picks, especially the Kahtoola Microspikes, are durable and can withstand challenging conditions.

 How do I choose between the available winter running traction devices?